 Some scammers offer fake verification badges for a fee.
 The scam usually involves sending a message promising a verification badge at a low cost, leading victims to fill out a form with personal information.
 Remember, only TikTok can issue official verification badges.
 Ignore any offers claiming otherwise.

-Fraudsters may claim they can take a small amount of money and turn it into a large sum.
+“Money flipping” and fast-profit promises frequently circulate on TikTok.
 In reality, there is no legitimate process behind this promise.
 Once you send your money, it's gone for good.
 This applies to both cash and cryptocurrencies.
 Similarly, scammers will promise large financial rewards with minimal effort, often claiming that a famous person will give away money if you follow certain steps.

 Here are some red flags to watch for:

-Bots are automated accounts programmed to interact with users.
+Automated bot accounts are common on TikTok.
 They may seem genuine at first but are often designed to eventually lead you to malicious websites or trick you into giving up personal information.

 These emails may offer to verify a badge, provide more followers, or sponsor you in some way.
 If you click on the link in these emails, you'll be taken to another site that will ask for your TikTok login information.
 By giving away your credentials, you are essentially giving hackers full access to your account.
 They might even lock you out of your account entirely.